-How to install perl-Eval-Closure on AlmaLinux, Rocky Linux & RHEL
+How to install perl-Eval-Closure on AlmaLinux, Rocky Linux, Oracle Linux and RHEL

 Safely and cleanly create closures via string eval